 Create a workplace

-Make a schedule and share it
+Create a schedule and tell people about it

 Actively take breaks